TheWidlarzGroup/react-native-video/docs/pages/other/plugin.md

     fun onInstanceCreated(id: String, player: Any)
     /**
      * Function called when a player should be destroyed
-     * when this callback is called, the analytics plugin shall free all
+     * when this callback is called, the plugin shall free all
      * resources and release all reference to Player object
      * @param id: a random string identifying the player
      * @param player: the player to release